windranger-io/public-docs/prompts/P001: Improving DAO ideation and Governance.md

-# Prompt for DAO Ideation and Governance
+# DAO Ideation and Governance

 ## Prompt